Author of Be Ready for Anything and Bloom Where You’re Planted online course

-- Graham crackers with natural peanut butter or almond butter
+- Graham crackers with peanut butter or almond butter

 - Protein shakes – my favorite is Reserveage Organics (in chocolate, of course!)